AMHlocal/NLP-with-Amazon-Reviews/setup-instructions/amazon-S3-setup.md

     ![Images/confirm_policy.png](Images/confirm_policy.png)

+    * The object should now be accessible by all.

 * **Note:** You can remove public access anytime by repeating the steps above and checking all the boxes in **Edit public access settings**.